Westlake-DL/DL-Course-2024/README.md

 ## News and Updates

-[2024-05-15] Assignments hw01-hw09 and hw11 are available.
+[2024-05-22] Assignments hw01-hw11 are all available.
 Slides of lecture01-lecture06 are updated.

 ## Prerequisites and Materials